ncredinburgh/JavaForSmallTeams/specifics/200_do_not_reassign_parameters.md

 If the method is large, it can be difficult to track the lifecycle of a parameter.
 Even within short methods, re-using parameters will cause problem.
 As the variable is being used to represent two separate concepts, it is often not possible to name it meaningfully.

-If another variable of the same type is a parameter is needed, it should be declared locally.
+If another variable of the same type as a parameter is needed, it should be declared locally.

 **Bad**